turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

-That gets the test passing, but we're not quite there yet.
-Create another test to force a real implementation:
+That gets the test passing, but we know the implementation isn't good enough.

+#### Old Ideas are Not New

+Create another test to explore `new?` for an existing `Idea`:

 ```ruby
 def test_an_old_idea